Here are a few do’s and don’t about buying property in Mallorca.

 - Make sure the seller has provided you with an energy efficiency certificate as this is required by Spanish law.

-At Balearic Properties we would be delighted to help you find your dream home for sale in Mallorca.
+At Mallorca Property, we would be delighted to help you find your dream home for sale in Mallorca.
 If you would like any information or advice please feel free to contact one of our friendly, helpful property professionals.
 Or simply give us a call on +34 971 53 22 21.